Thu 23 April 2020 : 9:00am – 10:00am

 Please email [email protected] to book a place on the tour.

 The event is part of Drawing Room's exclusive events programme for Drawing Circle members.
-Drawing Network members are welcome to join for a £30 donation.
 If you wish to become a member and access our private events please contact Silvia Denaro or visit our Join page.